 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Poolville has relatively fewer families with younger children, and/or college students.
 Combined, this makes Poolville a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-Poolville is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Poolville does not have a public transit system used by locals to get to and from work.

 In terms of college education, the citizens of Poolville rank slightly lower than the national average.
 16.04% of adults 25 and older in Poolville have a bachelor's degree or advanced degree, while 21.84% of adults have a 4-year degree or higher in the average American community.